Your Partner for Home Loans in Colorado, Texas, Oregon

 Alternative income qualifying is like a cash-out refinance the second mortgage, but you keep the low rate from your 1st mortgage.

-What is a second Mortgage?
 The Bank Statement Stand-Alone Second is a 2nd mortgage that allows you to qualify without providing two years of Tax Returns or 1099s.
 Technically, it is a non-QM (non-qualified mortgage) program that replaces traditional tax-return income verification methods with bank statements.
 You can substitute tax returns and W-2 forms for your bank statements to calculate your income.
 At heart, it is an Alternative to Traditional Income Verification.

 Bank statement loans are crucial tools for individuals who need to meet the traditional income verification mold.
 Whether you are a self-employed business owner or facing unique income challenges, these loans offer a way forward.